 We also need vitamin D, which helps the body absorb calcium.
 The best source of vitamin D is fish, including wild salmon and sardines.
 Vitamin C is also needed, which is responsible for the formation of collagen and zinc that contributes to bone cells health.
 Foods containing Vitamin C include broccoli, sweet potatoes, kiwi fruit, peppers and oranges.
 Both Vitamin D and Vitamin C are available in supplement form too.

 Other additions that contribute to a healthy lifestyle and bone wellness include:

 - Weight bearing exercise that helps with bone formation.
 Exercise include walking, dancing, running, or visiting the gym at least three times a week;

 - Reduce stress level and any stimulants, so that you keep them to a minimum, as both of these will have an impact;

 - If you are aware of problems with bone density or you’re reaching menopausal age, take additional calcium supplements.

-To support my own bone health I have taken out dairy and animal proteins and include an extra Calcium and Magnesium supplement.
+To support my own bone health I have taken out dairy and animal proteins and include an extra calcium and magnesium supplement.
 I try to aim for my portion of fruit and vegetables too.

-It’s always important to know about and keep tabs on our health, so that we stay well as we age.
+It is always important to know about and keep tabs on our health, so that we stay well as we age.